iankin/odoo-addons/README.md

-oerp-addons
+odoo-addons
 ===========

-Some modules I have made for OpenERP
+Some modules I have made for Odoo